Efficiency in Lung Transplant Allocation Strategies: Optimizing the Average Expected Life Gain

 \subsection{The Optimal Allocation Rate}

 This section focuses on the characterization of the optimal $ \boldsymbol{\pi} $ and $ \boldsymbol{\Psi} $ that maximizes the objective while satisfying the constraints.
 The primal-dual framework is used here to convert the constrained primal problem to an unconstrained dual problem, in which a penalty parameter $c$ associated with the constraint on the limiting proportion of transplanted patients is introduced.
 Then we apply the Hamilton-Jacobi-Bellman equations to the unconstrained problem and recursively solve for the optimal transplantation rate given any value of $ c $.
-Dual-primal duality is shown for this problem so that the primal problem is ultimately solved by finding the $ c $ corresponding to the bound in the constraint.
+Dual-primal duality can be shown for this problem given the convexity of the objective and the constraints so that the primal problem is ultimately solved by finding the $ c $ corresponding to the bound in the constraint.

 Consider the unconstrained objective

 with a penalty parameter $ c \ge 0 $.
 Denote the $ \boldsymbol{\Psi} $ that maximizes \eqref{eq: obj_penalized} while satisfying the boundedness constrains in Proposition \ref{eq: constr_bounds} by $\boldsymbol{\Psi}^{c}$.
 The following result characterizes $\boldsymbol{\Psi}^{c}$ in a recursive manner.